HQuan1428/DSA-puzzles/RecursionAndBacktracking/notes.md

 - For some problems, there are no obvious iterative algorithms
 - Some problems are best suited for recursive solutions while others are not.

+## What is Backtracking?
+Backtracking is an improvement of the brute force aproach.

 ## Problems and Solution